Mohammad Ali Taheri: Teachings

-Based on his work and research, Taheri initially started teaching about his knowledge to his friends and family in private.
+Taheri initially started teaching about his knowledge to his friends and family in private.
 Later, after developing Erfan-e-Halgheh, he publicized his knowledge by teaching it with structured lessons.
 Initially, classes were small with few students.
 In 2001, classes were transferred to the official institution and later at University of Tehran, a top-ranked university in Iran.
 Meanwhile, Taheri was also giving interviews to further dissipate his knowledge.

 In the start, Erfan-e-Halgheh was designed by him to be studied in six levels, but later two more levels were added to teach the subject in detail.
 Each level lasted six weeks with one four-hour each week.
 In level one, students were taught about Faradarmani which is used to heal different diseases and its purpose is to get acquaintance with divine intelligence in practical form.
 In Erfan-e-Halgheh, it is a first step on the spiritual development path.

 Later, Taheri also started to teach Faradarmani and Psymentology at the institute he founded in 2006.
 Classes overwhelmed by students were held where everything was videotaped.
 He also wrote manuals and guides which were released with the official license of the Iranian Government.
 They won dozens of awards and acknowledgments in their field.

 He has also taught alternative medicine and alternative therapies at the University of Tehran.

 In 2010, he has to stop his teachings, when his popularity was at the peak, due to his arrest by the government.

 Imprisonment, trial and release, 2010–2019

 In 2009, a group linked to the Iranian Revolutionary Guard Corps (IRGC) alarmed by his rising popularity and called it a threat to the national security.
 Classes filled with thousand of students were not considered safe.

 A dissident spiritualist, Taheri was arrested by the Revolutionary Guards Intelligence Service in 2010 on charges of acting against national security.
 He was held in solitary confinement for 67 days.
 Before his arrest, he was free to deliver public lectures held at the Tehran University and publish books without any restrictions.

-In 2011, he was again arrested on the charges of Moharebeh (enmity against god).
-Many of his followers around the city of Isfahan were also detained.
-Later, on May 4, 2011, he was sentenced on charges of “founding a religious cult”.
+On May 4, 2011, Taheri was again arrested and tried under charges of “touching the wrists of female patients,” “blasphemy,” “producing and distributing audio-visual material,” “interfering in medical science,” “earning illegitimate funds,” and “distribution of audio-visual products and use of academic titles.”
+On October 30, 2011, he was sentenced to 74 lashes, a fine, and imprisonment.